 After attending a library instruction session, English 110 students will:

 Students whose classes do not come to the Morris Library for formal instruction may access the English 110 Library Tutorial.
 The tutorial is available to English 110 students on campus as well as to those taking English 110 through their high schools.
 Like formal library instruction sessions offered to English 110 classes throughout the semester, the tutorial addresses the five student learning outcomes listed above.

 The tutorial contains multimedia content, interactive comprehension checks, and a quiz which instructors may assign to assess student mastery of the five learning outcomes.
 Students may complete the lessons in order, at their own pace.

 The Library Instruction Program for Upperclassmen and Graduate Students

 The Library provides both orientation sessions to acquaint graduate students with the University of Delaware Libraries and course-specific instruction developed with faculty members.
 Librarians also work with students individually to help them master the research process.
-Classes for graduate students often include discussions of more advanced issues such as publishing trends and copyright.
-The University of Delaware Library participated in the development of the University copyright policy.
+Classes for graduate students often include discussions of more advanced issues such as publishing trends, open access, author's rights and copyright.

 The Special Collections Department offers both general introductions to Special Collections and subject-specific seminars, with each class tailored to its audience.
 The purpose of the instructional program is to help both undergraduate and graduate students to integrate primary material into their studies and to highlight and advance the study of rare books and manuscripts.
 For more information, click on the Special Collections link.